Full Text of HB4729 102nd General Assembly

 Safe gun storage public awareness campaign.

-(a) The Department shall develop and implement a
+(a) Subject to appropriation, the Department shall develop

-awareness campaign.
-The campaign shall include the following:
+storage public awareness campaign.
+The campaign shall include

 (1) Sustained and focused messaging over the course of